A Survey of RDF Stores & SPARQL Engines for Querying Knowledge Graphs: Join Processing

 Some of the previous storage and indexing schemes we have seen lend themselves naturally to processing certain types of multiway joins in an efficient manner.
-For example, entity-based indexes allow for processing \textit{star joins} efficiently, while path indexes allow for processing path joins efficiently (see Section~\ref{sec:index}).
-A BGP can then be decomposed into sub-BGPs that can be evaluated per the corresponding multiway join, with pairwise joins being applied across the sub-BGPs; for example: $\{(\vbw,\cnp,\vbx),(\vbw,\cnq,\vby),(\vbw,\cnr,\cnz),(\vbx,\cnq,\vby),(\vbx,\cnr,\cnz)\}$ may be divided into the sub-BGP $\{(\vbw,\cnp,\vbx),(\vbw,\cnq,\vby),(\vbw,\cnr,\cnz) \}$ and the sub-BGP $\{ (\vbx,\cnq,\vby),(\vbx,\cnr,\cnz)\}$, which are evaluated individually as multiway joins before being themselves joined.
+Entity-based indexes allow for processing star joins efficiently, while path indexes allow for processing path joins efficiently (see Section~\ref{sec:index}).
+A BGP can be decomposed into sub-BGPs that can be evaluated per the corresponding multiway join, with pairwise joins being applied across the sub-BGPs; for example: $\{(\vbw,\cnp,\vbx),(\vbw,\cnq,\vby),(\vbw,\cnr,\cnz),(\vbx,\cnq,\vby),(\vbx,\cnr,\cnz)\}$ may be divided into the sub-BGPs $\{(\vbw,\cnp,\vbx),\!(\vbw,\cnq,\vby),\!(\vbw,\cnr,\cnz) \}$ and $\{ (\vbx,\cnq,\vby), (\vbx,\cnr,\cnz)\}$, which are evaluated separately as multiway joins before being themselves joined.
 Even in the case of (sorted) triple/quad tables, multiway joins can be applied taking advantage of the locality of processing, where, for example, in an \textsc{spo} index permutation, triples with the same subject will be grouped together.
-Similar locality (across sources) is exploited by SMJoin~\cite{GalkinEACVA17}, which decomposes BGPs into sub-BGPs corresponding to star joins, evaluating these separately before combining the results.
+Similar locality can be exploited in distributed settings (see, e.g., SMJoin~\cite{GalkinEACVA17}).